 Mohammad Alftih & Randa Kharboutly

-Day-by-day the situation got worse.
-Our children would be at school and we’d hear bombs go off close to them.
-We had to keep them at home; their safety was more important than an education.
+Day by day, the situation got worse.
+Our children would be at school, and we’d hear bombs go off close to them.
+We had to keep them at home; their safety was more important than education.
 There were times we had no electricity, no water, and no food.
 No one can imagine those sounds, the feeling that goes through you when you think you’ve lost a loved one, but I can never forget it.

-We didn’t have a choice but to leave Aleppo and that journey was the scariest journey we’ve ever had to make.
-Every moment we thought we were going to die as we travelled through open fire with our children.
+We didn’t have a choice but to leave Aleppo, and that was the scariest journey we’ve ever had to make.
+Every moment we thought we were going to die as we travelled through the open fire with our children.
 There were bodies all around us, but we couldn’t turn back.
 We managed to make our way from Aleppo to Damascus to Lebanon.

-My niece lives in Canada and she told us she’d find a way to bring us here.
+My niece lived in Canada and told us she’d find a way to bring us here.
 At the time, it was just a dream.
 When all other countries were closing their doors on us, Canada opened theirs.
 I can’t describe the feeling when we got to Canada.
-For the first time we felt safe.
+For the first time, we felt safe.
 Our sponsors from Safe Haven are amazing – they made everything possible.
 We miss our family, but our sponsors have given us a family here.
-We’d always heard Canadians were kind but they are much more than that.
+We’d always heard Canadians were kind, but they are much more than that.

-With only 10 dollars in his pocket, Bill Pappas, Dean’s father, arrived in Pier 21 in Halifax, Nova Scotia more than 50 years ago.
+With only 10 dollars in his pocket, Bill Pappas, Dean’s father, arrived at Pier 21 in Halifax, Nova Scotia, more than 50 years ago.

 He had fought the Nazis, escaped from Communist re-education camps and was determined to pursue his dreams.
 His immediate priority was to make enough money to pay for his wife Tula’s passage from Greece.
 His goal was to build a home and raise his family in Canada.

-Eventually, Bill made his way to Peterborough, and purchased the pool hall on George Street from his cousin.
-He and his wife started a family here and today, the Pappas name is a familiar one in the community.
+Eventually, Bill made his way to Peterborough and purchased the pool hall on George Street from his cousin.
+He and his wife started a family here; today, the Pappas name is familiar in the community.

 Having been born into an immigrant family, Dean is well aware of the challenges newcomers to Canada can face.
 “This is why I value the impact of the New Canadians Centre in Peterborough.
 If Peterborough wants to grow, then we need to attract new Canadians into our community and encourage them to make Peterborough their new home,” says Dean.

 - Embrace your new country.
-Getting settled can be hard, so it is important to get to know your community and get support when you need it.
+Getting settled can be hard, so getting to know your community and getting support when needed is important.